buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyShipController.IsMainCockpit.md

 public bool IsMainCockpit { get; set; }
 ```

-Gets or sets if this controller is the main one.
+Gets or sets if this controller is the main one for current ship Setter checks if there is any other main cockpit on the ship before proceeding

 ### Returns